top of page

 Developing award-winning approaches

-Communicating complex public health issues when there are limited visuals provided an opportunity to take more innovative.
-To introduce audiences to key messages about how changes to the built environment could reduce malaria cases I took the opportunity to commission, write and produce a vibrant, short animation.
+Communicating complex public health issues when there are limited visuals provided an opportunity to take more innovative approaches.
+For example, to introduce audiences to key messages about how changes to the built environment could reduce malaria cases I took the opportunity to commission, write and produce a vibrant, short animation.
 Directed by Thom Hoffman in collaboration with Patrick Koduah and Victor Opeyokun, the animation was highly successful in engaging global audiences, and won the Association of British Science Writer's award for Best TV Programme/Online film.
 Watch the full film on the BBC Website.

 Part of the stop motion animation